jalanb/pym/docs/approach.rst

-.. pym documentation about Alex Michael's approach, created by jalanb on Tuesday January 1st 2013
+.. pym documentation about Alex Michael's approach, created by jalanb on Wednesday August 21st 2013

 .. _approach: